 Experience Scottsdale proudly promotes Scottsdale.
 We proudly celebrate the diversity of our community members and visitors.
 And we proudly commit to seeking a more inclusive and equitable future for our organization and community.

 Internally, Experience Scottsdale has engaged our team on discussions about diversity, equity and inclusion.
-A monthly educational series – each session focusing on a different topic – has helped inform and inspire our staff.
+The IDEA Committee provides educational materials and coordinates speakers to help inform and inspire our staff.
 We also have adjusted our hiring and recruiting practices to tap a more diverse candidate pool.

-We have made changes with our marketing, partnering with photographers to capture diverse perspectives that are more reflective of our visitors for our website, email campaigns and social media channels.
-We’ve published new stories on our website to highlight unique voices in our community.
-And to ensure people of all abilities can easily access our content, we have added a new accessibility tool that customizes browsing experiences on both the mobile and desktop versions of ExperienceScottsdale.com.
+We have made changes with our marketing, partnering with photographers and videographers to capture diverse perspectives that are more reflective of our visitors for our website, social media channels and marketing campaigns.
+We’ve published stories on our website to highlight unique voices in our community.
+And to ensure people of all abilities can easily access our content, we have added an accessibility tool that customizes browsing experiences on both the mobile and desktop versions of ExperienceScottsdale.com.

 Externally, we have become more vocal in our support of social justice with the hope that our community embraces meaningful and sustainable change.
-Our president and CEO signed Destinations Internationals’ Equity, Diversity & Inclusion CEO Pledge and issued a letter of support for Scottsdale’s Anti-Discrimination Ordinance, which passed in April 2021.
+Our president and CEO signed Destinations Internationals’ Equity, Diversity & Inclusion CEO Pledge and Allyship Letter.
+We took the Equality & Fairness For All Americans Pledge to continue to advance non-discrimination protections, as well as voiced our unequivocal support for Scottsdale’s Anti-Discrimination Ordinance, which passed in April 2021.

 We have expanded our business connections to include the Arizona Hispanic Chamber of Commerce, OneCommunity and the National Blacks in Travel & Tourism.
 Such partnerships have allowed us to diversify our client base as well.